 When India became independent in 1947, Jodhpur merged into the union of India becoming the second largest city of Rajasthan.
 Interestingly, at the time of partition, the then ruler of Jodhpur, Hanwant Singh didn’t want to join India.
 It was only after his discussion with one of the visionary leaders, Sardar Vallabhbhai Patel, that Jodhpur was included in Rajasthan and became a part of independent India.

-1. Mehrangarh Fort.
-There is no doubt about the fact that you should be visiting this amazing fort for the historical brilliance which this place has to offer.
+There is no doubt about the fact that you should be visiting this amazing Mehrangarh fort for the historical brilliance which this place has to offer.
 Moreover, what is really interesting to know about this place is the fact that it is one of the biggest forts in India and stands at a height of around 400 feet above the city.

-3. Mandore Gardens.
-One of the most beautiful and warm places to visit with your loved ones, Mandore Gardens are all about touching the traveller's spirit in you.
+One of the most beautiful and warm places to visit with your loved ones, Mandore Gardens is all about touching the traveler's spirit in you.
 This location can be ideal for picnics also and due to the statues present here, this place is no less than an architectural wonder.

-4. Kailana Lake.
 This is basically an artificial lake that was constructed in 1872 by Pratap Singh.
-This lake is one of the most frequented places that you can visit with your loved ones to experience the charm of it.
+This lake is one of the most frequented places that you can visit with your loved ones to experience its charm.

 Jodhpur carries a certain rustic glamour about itself.
 Perhaps it is to explore this royal magnetism, that so many Indian and foreign tourists visit this city.
-Jodhpur is located at a distance of about 622, 970, 1,888, and 1,939 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
-Here is how you can consider travelling to Jodhpur.
+Jodhpur is located at a distance of about 622, 970, 1,888, and 1,939 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Here is how you can consider traveling to Jodhpur.

-By Air.
-The best thing is that Jodhpur has got its own domestic airport which is located at a distance of 5 kilometres from the main city.
+The best thing is that Jodhpur has got its own domestic airport which is located at a distance of 5 kilometers from the main city.
 It is well connected to other Indian cities.
 From Jodhpur Airport, you can easily get a cab to reach your destination.

-By Road.
 The city of Jodhpur is well-connected by motorable roads to other Indian cities.
 So, if you are planning to visit Jodhpur via road then it would be a convenient experience for you.
-For travelling, you can book a private or interstate bus, hire a cab or if you prefer travelling at your own pace, then the best option would be to self-drive.
+For traveling, you can book a private or interstate bus, hire a cab, or if you prefer traveling at your own pace, then the best option would be to self-drive.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here